CharlieHesuda/XAML-/Dialogs.md

 The async response from this method returns the parameter provided when DialogHost.CloseDialogCommand was executed.
 As part of the Show() signature a DialogClosingEventHandler delegate can be provided to intercept the on-closing event, just prior to the close.

+# FAQ

+## Dialog content shows border lines
+This problem can occur in WPF when content sizes require sub-pixel rendering.
+To fix this you want to tell WPF to move elements to pixel boundries using `[FrameworkElement.UseLayoutRounding = true](https://docs.microsoft.com/dotnet/api/system.windows.frameworkelement.uselayoutrounding)`.
+More details on this can be found [here](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit/pull/1199#issuecomment-467562715).

 # More Examples

 More complete usage examples can be found in MainDemo.Wpf which is part of the Toolkit solution, primarily in MainDemo.Wpf/Dialogs.xaml.